helidon-io/helidon/docs/guides/maven.md

 The Helidon Maven plugin provides the `jlink-image` goal to build a [custom Java runtime image](jlink.md).

-GraalVM Native Image is not supported in Helidon 27.
+GraalVM Native Image is not supported.

 For full documentation of the plugin please see the [Helidon Maven Plugin README][helidon-maven-pl].